-In (Biederman and Kalocsai in press) it is shown that there is a high correlation of the older system's performance and human performance for face recognition but only low correlation for object recognition tasks.
-As one of the main weaknesses he points to Gestalt principles not utilized by the older system but by humans.
+In (Biederman and Kalocsai, in press) it is shown that there is a high correlation of the older system's performance and human performance for face recognition but only low correlation for object recognition tasks.
+As one of the main weaknesses Biederman and Kalocsai point to Gestalt principles not utilized by the older system but by humans.
 We think the object recognition system described here represents an important step towards an integration of higher perceptual grouping mechanisms.